This page may contain affiliate links, see our disclaimer here.

 From the lovely town of Kastelli-Kissamos in western Crete the cruise boats leave daily in high season to take visitors on a delightfully scenic cruise to the islets, with an optional walk up to see the ruins of the castle, and swimming in Balos Lagoon.

-To take an organised day tour to this beach from Chania town - Gramvousa Day Tour from Chania
+You may decide to take an organised day tour to this beach from Chania town - Gramvousa Day Tour from Chania - this makes the logistics of the day very easy.

 These beautiful islets and Balos Lagoon - one of the most unique and memorable places in Crete.

-Or perhaps you would prefer a small village hotel such as the Kaliviani Traditional Hotel...just 9 km from Balos Lagoon, and only 6 km from Kissamos town.
+A small village hotel such as the Kaliviani Traditional Hotel - just 9 km from Balos Lagoon, and only 6 km from Kissamos town.
+8 km to Balos Lagoon and Gramvousa.

 Also in Kaliviani village is the Gramvousa Taverna - relax after your swim and take in the feast of fresh air, views and local traditional food...try the Dakos salad and stuffed zucchini flowers, just something simple like the hand made fried chips will send you into raptures...